ilikepi/ilikepi.github.io/_posts/2014-02-21-chruby-bundler-and-the-search-for-binstubs.md

 front of the program's name.
 After a little research, I discovered that by adding '.' to my PATH variable, I no longer needed this prefix.
-If the program resided in my current directory, I could simply type its name alone (or more likely just enough characters to tab-complete its name) and the shell would find it.
+If the program resided in my current directory, I could simply type its name alone (or more likely just enough characters to tab-complete its name), and the shell would find it.
 A quick change to my shell startup file and that was that.

 A while later, after I leveled up once or twice, I came to understand why this is an incredibly bad idea.
 If '.' represents whatever current directory you